Jaren Hall | |

 Pfr: | HallJa00 |

-Jaren Thomas Hall[1] (born March 24, 1998) is an American football quarterback for the Minnesota Vikings of the National Football League (NFL).
-He played college football at BYU.
+Jaren Thomas Hall[1] (born March 24, 1998) is an American professional football quarterback for the Seattle Seahawks of the National Football League (NFL).
+He played college football at BYU and was drafted by the Minnesota Vikings in the 5th round of the 2023 NFL Draft.

 Hall attended Maple Mountain High School in Spanish Fork, Utah.
 During his career he had 5,109 passing yards and 52 touchdowns.
 He committed to Brigham Young University (BYU) to play college football.[2]